XHalamaX/EOS/docs/akkudoktoreos/optimization.md

 - Amount of values: 48
 - Unit: W

-Expected average energy consumption per hour without loads from devices which should be optimized.
+Expected average energy consumption per hour excluding optimized device loads.
 So exclude your car, battery charge from grid or dishwasher if possible.
 Otherwise the system consider these values as fixed loads.
 If you charged your car yesterday from 07:00 to 10:00 it does not mean that you will do this tomorrow as well.
 The system will calulate when the car should be charged.

 #### Data sources
-##### EOS standard load profile prediction
+##### A) EOS standard load profile prediction
 Use [GET /v1/prediction/list?key=load_mean](https://akkudoktor-eos.readthedocs.io/en/latest/akkudoktoreos/prediction.html#load-prediction)

-##### EOS adjusted load profile
+##### B) EOS adjusted load profile
 Use [GET /v1/prediction/list?key=load_mean_adjusted](https://akkudoktor-eos.readthedocs.io/en/latest/akkudoktoreos/prediction.html#load-prediction)

 ### Photovoltaic (PV) Forecast